 What of his technique?
-It is widely accepted that, by the standards of his day, he painted extremely swiftly and, most astonishing of all, without drawing.
+It is widely accepted that, by the standards of his day, he painted extremely swiftly and, most shocking of all, without drawing.
 No sketches are extant and infrared technology has revealed his paintings to be creations produced without the guidance of anything more than the odd impression made in wet paint, mid-craft.
 It was perhaps this cavalier and instinctive genius which saw his apprenticeship with the Cesari brothers come to an abrupt and mysterious end.
 Under their tutelage Caravaggio was limited to rather dull and unimportant work, mainly the still life aspects of paintings, in a Rome which, following the renaissance of classicism, was beginning to stagnate.

 Soon after Caravaggio had parted ways with the Cesari he found himself under the generous patronage of one Cardinal Francesco Maria del Monte, a voracious collector of books, instruments, antiquities and, most important of all, artwork.
 Caravaggio suddenly fell into a lavish and rather dazzling world.
 This was one which afforded him stability and exposure, and this, combined with his maverick approach and exceptional talent, allowed him to flourish, producing works such as The Cardsharps and The Lute Player.

 Caravaggio is perhaps most famous for his violent works, those most unnerving for their bloody realism, such as Medusa and Judith Beheading Holofernes.
 The Medusa was the first Caravaggio I ever saw.
 It was in the Galleria degli Uffizi in Florence.
 I’d just seen Botticelli’s The Birth of Venus in all its luminous beauty.
 Everything was plump, sensual, vital and pleasing to the eye.
 On the way out we passed a glass case with a small circular piece, looking almost crude without the fanfare of a gilt frame.
 It was Medusa, apparently taking her final breath, the shock and fury of her defeat still registering on her dreadful face.
 The shining eyes hold you, the waxy snakes writhe, the dark spray of arterial blood seems fresh.
-The antithesis of Botticelli’s serene Venus, it was with this brutal face I departed and this ferocious piece which deeply fascinated me.
+The antithesis of Botticelli’s serene Venus, it was with this brutal face I departed, a ferocious piece which deeply fascinated me.
 I didn’t know of Caravaggio then.
 Of how he had such a gift for shock and savagery.
 Yet, his pensive rendition of one of my favourite episodes in Ovid’s Metamorphoses shows his sensitivity and compassion as an artist.
-The sedate beauty of Narcissus, poised there in rapture at his own beauty, face blooming like a pale flower against black and prussian blue, warns not merely of vanity, but of delusion, hubris and pride.
+The sedate beauty of Narcissus, poised there in rapture at his own reflection, face blooming like a pale flower against black and prussian blue, warns not merely of vanity, but of delusion, hubris and pride.
 Did Caravaggio see himself in the folly of the young boy?

 Caravaggio did not pass through this world quietly.
 He set it ablaze.
 Before his death, at the age of 39, a total of 17 police reports had been filed against him, he’d murdered another man, been knighted, and engineered a daring escape from one of the world’s most fortified prisons.
 It seems he lived on his own terms, without much artistic formality or many enduring personal ties.
 Yet, he was to provide a guiding principle and commonality for artists of the 17th century art and beyond.
 His emulators and disciples were so numerous that they were christened the ‘Caravaggisti’ while successive titans, from Velásquez and Vermeer to Rubens and Rembrandt, reflect his influence.